Renal colic during pregnancy

 What should you do in case of renal colic?

-If severe pain occurs, you should schedule an appointment with an obstetrician-gynecologist as soon as possible, preferably the same one who is managing your pregnancy, or if necessary, with a urologist.
-During the appointment, a thorough interview will be conducted, tests will be analyzed, and appropriate tests will be ordered (e.g., urinalysis, urine culture, abdominal ultrasound, complete blood count, CRP).
+During the visit, a thorough interview will be conducted, tests will be analyzed, and appropriate tests will be ordered (e.g., urinalysis, urine culture, abdominal ultrasound, complete blood count, CRP).
 Appropriate treatment and management will also be implemented, including non-pharmacological options.
-Antispasmodic, anti-inflammatory, and analgesic medications approved for use during pregnancy are helpful.
-In the case of urolithiasis, medications to dissolve urinary tract stones may be necessary.
+Antispasmodic, anti-inflammatory, and pain relievers, approved for use during pregnancy, are helpful.
+In cases of urolithiasis, medications to dissolve urinary tract stones may be necessary.
 Fortunately, hospitalization is only necessary in severe cases or if treatment fails.

 What can you do to prevent renal colic or alleviate the symptoms?